 Students who are sexually harassed can be confused, worried, or angry that they don’t know how to handle the situation.
 They may fear retaliation.
 Many are worried that they are to blame for the situation.

 - Listen and sympathize, but don’t judge.

 - Assure the student that the University takes sexual harassment seriously and will not tolerate it.

 - Respond to the student’s concerns.
 Assure the student that the institution will do everything in its power to ensure confidentiality as far as possible (but make no promises), to prevent retaliation and stop further harassment.

-- Follow up with the student the next day to ensure that he or she is getting the assistance they want and need.
+- Follow up with the student the next day to ensure that he or she is getting the assistance they need.

 - Ignore the student.

 - Judge whether the behavior is or is not sexual harassment.

 - Assure the student that you can ensure confidentiality.
 Once an agent of the University knows about the existence of potential sexual harassment, our institution is officially “on notice.”
 Faculty and staff are mandated reporters and should contact the office of Institutional Equity.